Skip to main content

 Accurate speed and distance, every run

-A brake test result depends entirely on knowing the vehicle's speed at the trigger point and the distance from there to standstill.
+A brake test result depends entirely on knowing the vehicle's speed at the trigger activation and the distance from there to standstill.
 Both need to be accurate and traceable.

 • Velocity accuracy of 0.1 km/h RMS for reliable entry speed validation